lethanhson9901/app-source/docs/0_devsecop-tools.md

 - Monitoring and observability solutions
 - Policy enforcement tools to ensure security compliance

-The document also includes practical examples showing:
-- How to set up pre-commit hooks
-- How to integrate security checks in Jenkins pipelines
-- How to implement Kubernetes security policies
-- How to write basic security policies using Open Policy Agent (OPA)

 ![alt text](overview.png)

 # DevSecOps Tools Reference Table